Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Method

-\textbf{Image Encoder} The image encoder is designed to extract global features from 3D CT images, as shown in Eq.~\ref{img_encoder}.
+The image encoder is designed to extract global features from 3D CT images, as shown in Eq.~\ref{img_encoder}.

 where \( V_i \in \mathbb {R}^{d} \) represents the global features of the image, and \( d \) denotes the feature dimension.
-In our experiments, we adopt a ViT-base~\citep{dosovitskiy2020image} model as the image encoder.
-The \texttt{[CLS]} token is used to represent the global feature for 3D image.
+In our experiments, we adopt a ViT-base~\cite{dosovitskiy2020image} model as the image encoder.
+The output of the \texttt{[CLS]} token is used to represent the global feature for 3D image, following the methodology in~\cite{dosovitskiy2020image}.